kingofthegrid/king-of-the-grid/Readme.md

 In this mode, each pair of programs will play against one another twice on the same seed.
 That way both bots have a chance.

+This process is deterministic too.
+You can specify `MASS_SEED` environment variable with seed from previous play out and have the process repeated exactly for debugging purposes.

 Any game session can be replicated.
 Given a session outcome AAA BBB 1338, you can just pass these arguments to kotg and play the game again.